spe-uob/2021-AIWorkflow/server/README.md

 }
 ```

 #### 1.3.1.2.
-Search_tweet
+Search Tweets

-Search_tweet search and collect information in twitter according to the key words
+Search tweet search and collect information in twitter according to the key words

 ##### 1.3.1.2.1.
 Endpoint

-    /twitterapi/searchtweet
+    /twitterapi/tweets

 ##### 1.3.1.2.2.
 Accepted Methods